0

 Physical Health Benefits

-Gardening is a gentle form of exercise that helps older adults stay active.
-Tasks like digging, planting, weeding, and watering plants involve different movements that can improve strength, flexibility, and coordination.
+It is a gentle form of exercise that helps older adults stay active.
+Tasks like digging, planting, and watering plants involve different movements.
+This can improve strength, flexibility, and coordination.
 Here are some specific benefits:

-• Better Mobility and Flexibility: Regular gardening activities help keep joints flexible and mobile, reducing the risk of conditions like arthritis.
+Better Mobility and Flexibility: Regular gardening activities help keep joints flexible and mobile.
+Which reduces the risk of conditions like arthritis.

-• Heart Health: Light physical work from gardening can improve heart health and reduce the risk of heart disease.
+Heart Health: Light physical work can improve heart health and reduce the risk of heart disease.

-• Muscle Strength: Lifting pots, pushing wheelbarrows, and using gardening tools help build and maintain muscle strength.
+Muscle Strength: Lifting pots, and using tools help build and maintain muscle strength.

 Mental Health Benefits

-Gardening is not only good for the body but also for the mind.
-It gives a sense of purpose and achievement, which is especially important for older adults.
+It is not only good for the body but also for the mind.
+It gives a sense of purpose and achievement.
+Which is especially important for older adults.
 Here’s how gardening supports mental well-being:

-• Keeps the Mind Active: Gardening involves planning, problem-solving, and learning, which keep the brain active and engaged.
-It’s a great way to maintain cognitive functions and delay the onset of dementia and other cognitive impairments.
+Keeps the Mind Active: Gardening involves planning, problem-solving, and learning.
+Which keep the brain active and engaged.
+It’s a great way to maintain cognitive functions.
+It can also delay the onset of dementia and other cognitive impairments.

-• Encourages Social Interaction: Community gardens or gardening groups offer chances for social interaction, reducing feelings of loneliness and isolation.
+Encourages Social Interaction: Community gardens or gardening groups offer chances for social interaction.
+Which reduces feelings of loneliness and isolation.
 Sharing gardening experiences and tips can create meaningful connections with others.

 Nutritional Benefits